eellak/woocommerce-alphabank-payment-gateway/README.txt

 Adds National Bank of Greece as a payment Gateway for Woocommerce

 == Description ==
-Adds National Bank of Greece as a payment Gateway for Woocommerce.
+Adds Alpha Bank of Greece as a payment Gateway for Woocommerce.
 It uses the redirect method, and SSL is not required.

 Source code is available at [Github](htps://github.com/ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks)